Chalice of Mercy was founded in Chippewa Falls, Wisconsin by Ukrainian-born Valentyna Pavsyukova, along with American friends in 2007.

 The Mission Takes Shape

 As Valentyna deliberated about the precise nature of her mission, she consulted an uncle in Ukraine, telling him she wanted to spread the Word of God.
 He replied that she should do so with deeds more than with words.

 On a visit to her family in Zaporozhye in 2007, just months after becoming Catholic, Valentyna rejoiced to discover that a Polish priest, Fr.
 Jan Sobilo, had been assigned to a small parish there, agreeing to leave his homeland to minister to a tiny flock.
-Even more thrilling was the fact that he had built a church dedicated to God the Merciful Father.
+Even more thrilling was the fact that he had built a Shrine dedicated to God the Merciful Father.
 As she explained to him what she envisioned for Chalice of Mercy, Fr.
 Jan resonated with it and became a spiritual father to her and to the mission.
 Fr.
 Jan Sobilo was later ordained as a Bishop in 2011.

 Upon returning to the United States, Valentyna worked with a friends from Chippewa Falls, to formally establish Chalice of Mercy as a 501(c)(3) nonprofit organization.
 They then contacted the Hospital Sisters Mission Outreach of Springfield, Illinois, who recover surplus medical equipment from hospitals and manufacturers and distribute it to developing nations.
 Partnering with the Sisters, they prepared to ship a 40-foot sea container of medical equipment in the fall of 2009.
 Valentyna knew how precious this equipment would be to the antiquated healthcare institutions that would receive it.
 But just as she was adding hospital birthing beds to the shipment, she realized they could be used not only as beds of new life, but also beds of death through abortion, which is rampant in Ukraine.